top of page

 • Grammatical (rule-based)

-• Syntactic (structural, language-specific)
+• Syntactical (structural, language-specific)

-• Semantic (logical, meaning defining)
+• Semantic (logical, contextual)

-• Stylistic (expressive, author’s punctuation, dialectical)
+• Stylistic (expressive, author’s punctuation)

-• Pragmatic (communicative, transcriptive)
+• Pragmatic (communicative, contextual)

-• Symbolical (specialized, e.g., math symbols, etc.)
+• Symbolical (technical, specialized, e.g., math symbols)

-I certainly do not subscribe to minimalism.
+I do not subscribe to minimalism.
 Nor do I subscribe to any opposite extreme.
-Punctuation can easily be moderate.
+Punctuation can, and must, be moderate.
 More precisely, it should be moderate, or just the right amount.
-Punctuation is a miracle of an invention.
-With only a dozen of graphemesand the lack of punctuation is also punctuation—it acts as if a transparent layer with a deciphering code drawn as lines and dots is placed upon a stream of words and magically transforms it into a meaningful message.
+Punctuation is a testament to human ingenuity.
+With only a dozen of graphemes, it is a transparent layer of an additional sign-language placed upon a stream of words, which acts as a deciphering code of dots and shapes, able to magically transform a text into a meaningful message.

 Sources: